Sign up to our Newsletter

 Getting a low LSAT score can be disappointing and discouraging for law school hopefuls.
 Read on to learn more about how to proceed with a low LSAT score and whether you can still get into law school with one.

 The LSAT is the component of your law school application that will take the most time, energy, and resilience.
-Students often spend months completing dozens of gruelling mock exams to reach their target score and try tirelessly to perfect their reasoning skills.
+Students often spend months completing dozens of grueling mock exams to reach their target score and try tirelessly to perfect their reasoning skills.

 Sometimes, however, these hours of preparation and practice exams are completed to no avail, and students end up with low LSAT scores.
 If you’ve found yourself in a similar predicament, you might be asking yourself, “What now”?